 The following procedures relate to the remodeling of the college's facilities and capital construction projects.
-For information about allocation of space, see the Space Assignment Committee page.
+For information about allocation of space, see the Space Assignment procedure.

 The college's facilities are a resource for the support of all college functions.
 To ensure that the facilities are configured and used in a manner which is effective and which meets the needs of the college as a whole requires careful and diligent management.
 The Facilities Management Team has been formed to provide the necessary management.
 The director of Facilities Management and Planning is an ex-officio member and acts as executive secretary for the team with responsibility for formulating agendas, scheduling meetings and maintaining meeting minutes.